Compare the leading business credit cards for UK small businesses.

 Overall, business credit cards can help you to boost your cash flow and, if used carefully, can help you to build a business credit score.

-Despite these perks, there are many things you should consider before choosing a business credit card.
+It's also worth remembering that despite the perks offered with these cards, there are many things you should consider before choosing one.

 Before you apply, keep the following in mind: